What is Mortgage Protection?

 - You cannot get this insurance

 - You have a life insurance in place already.
-You can use an existing life insurance policy as long as it is not already pledged or assigned to cover another loan or mortgage and it provides enough cover
+If you have an existing life insurance policy you can use it provided it is not already pledged to cover another loan or mortgage and it provides enough cover

 This type of insurance does not cover your repayments if you cannot work due to redundancy, sickness or disability.
-For this type of cover, you will need to consider other types of insurance such as income protection, serious illness or payment protection.
+This type of cover can be got from other types of insurance such as income protection, serious illness or payment protection.